shinyingl/Advanced-Lane-Finding/README.md

   ![Image7](output_images/07_NumericalOutput.png)

 ### 7. Final Pipeline & Output in Static Image
-By putting all the above together.
-A final image processing pipline is as show below:
+By putting all the above together, a final image processing pipline is as show below:
 ![Image8](output_images/10_Pipeline.png)

 Test the pipeline on static frames (that I had trouble with in the first view versions of pipleline)